-Word of God: Turnips are mentioned a lot, from the first series on.
+- Word of God: Turnips are mentioned a lot, from the second series on.
 In series three, they become Baldrick's only ambition in life.
 The creators say this is because someone confused them with parsnips, which explains the joke about their shape in series two.

 Present in The Black Adder

-Dawson Casting: Robert East, who played Edmund's older brother Harry, Prince of Wales, was just seven years younger than BRIAN BLESSED, who played his father, King Richard IV.note Some websites confuse him with a different Robert East who was actually nearly five years older than Blessed.
+- Dawson Casting: Robert East, who played Edmund's older brother Harry, Prince of Wales, was just seven years younger than BRIAN BLESSED, who played his father, King Richard IV.note

 Present in Blackadder II